 The Cost vs. Value Report is an annual set of home remodeling estimates that has become an industry classic.
 Since 2002, Remodeling Magazine and its counterpart Remodeling Online, published by Hanley Wood, has created estimates of home remodeling projects against the background of their value.
 Every December, these publications come out with the Cost vs. Value Report for the preceding year, measuring the estimated average cost of remodeling projects across the United States.

 Cost vs. Value Report pulls in an extensive amount of data from U.S. markets.
-The report is so remarkable because project costs are difficult to estimate, particularly in relation to value.
+The report is remarkable because project costs are difficult to estimate, particularly in relation to value.
 Regional differences add to the complication.
-Remodeling's Cost vs. Value Report uses figures gathered from survey responses from thousands of Realtors (members of the National Association of Realtors) and a publisher of remodeling cost estimating tools, RemodelMAX.
+Remodeling Magazine's Cost vs. Value Report uses figures gathered from survey responses from thousands of Realtors (members of the National Association of Realtors) and a publisher of remodeling cost estimating tools, RemodelMAX.
 This effort is coordinated by The Farnsworth Group.

 Pros and Cons of Cost vs. Value Report

-While many users may be only interested in the current year's figures, for researchers or data hounds, Cost vs. Value Report has archive data that go back more than two decades.
+While many users may be only interested in the current year's figures, for researchers or data hounds, the Cost vs. Value Report has archive data that go back more than two decades.

 It is impossible to quantify everything; some things are subjective.
 To that end, the Cost vs. Value Report also takes subjective factors into account when assessing home project values.